State Wildlife Grant (SWG) Program

-Since the State Wildlife Grants program began in 2000, Minnesota has received $12.5 million which has been used to support over 50 projects focused on the state's 292 species in greatest conservation need.
+Since the State Wildlife Grant program began in 2000, Minnesota has received $12.5 million which has been used to support over 50 projects focused on the state's 292 species in greatest conservation need.
 For more information about this milestone, we invite you to view the brochure (11mb, formatted to print as a booklet on 8.5" x 14" paper in landscape orientation) highlighting conservation projects by congressional district.
 For information about celebrating a decade of conservation success at the national level, visit the Teaming with Wildlife website.

-Recognizing the vast unmet needs of our nation's wildlife resource, Congress created the State Wildlife Grants Program in 2000.
+Recognizing the vast unmet needs of our nation's wildlife resource, Congress created the State Wildlife Grant Program in 2000.
 This proactive program has two aims: to prevent wildlife species from becoming threatened or endangered and to recover species currently listed.

 As a requirement for receiving SWG funds, each state wildlife agency must have a "comprehensive wildlife conservation strategy"–a wildlife action plan–that evaluates wildlife conservation needs and outlines the necessary action steps.
 The plans, referred to as State Wildlife Action Plans (SWAP), share a common framework, but are tailored to each state's unique wildlife, habitats and conservation needs.

 Minnesota's wildlife action plan is called Tomorrow's Habitat for the Wild and Rare.
 The plan focuses on wildlife species in greatest conservation need (SGCN) and the habitats that support them.
 SGCN are defined as native animals whose populations are rare, declining, or vulnerable to decline and are below levels desirable to ensure their long-term health and stability.